curioustorvald/TerranBASIC/README.md

 ## Open-Source Acknowledgement

-The reference implementation of the Terran BASIC runs on the [TSVM](https://github.com/curioustorvald/tsvm), which runs on Java Version 8 **only** with graphics processor capable of OpenGL 2+.
+The reference implementation of the Terran BASIC runs on the [TSVM](https://github.com/curioustorvald/tsvm), which is also happened to be my work ;)